TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

 | col 2 is      | centered      |    $12 |
 | zebra stripes | are neat      |     $1 |

-There must be at least 3 dashes seperating each header cell.
-The outer pips (|) are optional, and you don't need to make the raw Markdown line up prettily.
+There must be at least 3 dashes seperating each header cell.<br /> The outer pips (|) are optional, and you don't need to make the raw Markdown line up prettily.
 You can also use inline Markdown.